These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: Update your family portrait.

-14. You have to share photos of yourself and your family
+14. You had to share photos of yourself and your family

 The casting call also asks Fixer Upper applicants to upload photos of themselves and their family.
 This is probably as good a time as any to think about what’s likely to happen if you get cast on Fixer Upper and your home is featured on the show.
 The Gaines family has lots of fans, so your home may become an attraction for curious passersby.
 Some Fixer Upper homeowners have even opted to rent out their homes, or sell them altogether, because they didn’t like all the attention.